Showing posts with label tunica. Show all posts

 Day 7: Tuesday, November 27, 2001

-On the upper level, we saw a grocery store, a barbershop, army camps, TV shows playing in that era, aircraft, jeeps, & jungle camps.
+On the upper level, we saw a grocery store, a barbershop, army camps, TV shows from that era, aircraft, jeeps, and jungle camps.

-We saw pin-up girls posted at camps, we saw Hagia & Hagia Booz for fifteen cents.
-We saw the home of the Luck Marine.
-We saw hat a home of a military family may have looked like.
-We saw Pawn & Loan, Sandy Ridge Grocery, a Colonial bread sign, Jo, Jo's, a Buck Rodgers, airplane, we saw maps, family pictures, and radios.
+We saw pin-up girls posted at camps, Hagia & Hagia Booz for fifteen cents, the Home of the Luck Marine, and what a house of a military family may have looked like.
+We saw Pawn & Loan, Sandy Ridge Grocery, a Colonial Bread sign, Jo, Jo's, a Buck Rodgers, and an airplane; we saw maps, family pictures, and radios.

-There was a replica of a ship we went inside where we saw the sickbay area, with medicines, we saw bunk beds and toilets.
+There was a replica of a ship.
+We went inside, where we saw the sick bay area with medicines, bunk beds, and toilets.

-We saw the US Coast Guard, a miniature boat display with airplanes ready to defend our country.
-We saw two floors of airplanes, flags, from different countries and the skylab simulated flying.
+We saw the US Coast Guard, a miniature boat display with airplanes ready to defend our country, two floors of airplanes and flags from different countries, and a skylab that simulated flying.
 Hubby had always dreamed of being a pilot.

-We saw the cockpit of an airplane that we crawled inside and played
+We saw the cockpit of an airplane.
+We crawled inside and played

-We saw F70-3M 129655 Aircraft, Blue Angles US Navy 16483 Aircraft and flight of the Blue Angles over St. Louis hanging from the ceiling.
+We saw F70-3M 129655 Aircraft, Blue Angles US Navy 16483 Aircraft, and a flight of the Blue Angles over St. Louis hanging from the ceiling.

 Museum of Aviation in Pensacola